 It’s no coincidence that the opening credits of “Mad Men” borrow heavily from Saul Bass.
 Considered a master of the form, Bass’s title sequences embody the mid-century modern aesthetic.
 There’s the disjointed body parts of “Anatomy of a Murder,” the protruding lines bisecting text of “Psycho,” the brightly colored undulating waves of “Charade.”
 Bass said that one of his goals was to get the audience to see familiar parts of the world in an unfamiliar way, which perfectly describes the essence of mid-century modern.

 Tip: Using shapes to create body parts is a hallmark of Saul Bass’s style.
-Try it with our Geometric overlays and don’t worry if it looks a little sloppy—that’s part of the appeal.
+Try it with our Geometric graphics and don’t worry if it looks a little sloppy—that’s part of the appeal.
 Another cool technique used here is bisecting the canvas with two contrasting colors, then placing images on either side using the opposite color.
 The simple, blocklike Futura font in dark brown used for the title echoes the balcony holding up the dancers.

 Geometrical shapes pop up everywhere in mid-century modern design.
 Sometimes they’re cobbled together to create a human face, a horse, a flower, or a musical instrument—stretching our imaginations and how we see things in our daily lives.
 And sometimes they’re used in their simplest forms, as building blocks, components of patterns, or large fields of color.
 These designers could take two shades of purple, a basic font, and a few hard edges and create something astounding.

 Tip: To create an image like this, you’ll need to know a few simple tricks.
 First, to make elongated triangles, hold the Shift key while you resize the basic triangle shape, which will change its aspect ratio.
-Second, you’ll need to add your photos as overlays so that you can place them on top of the shapes and use blend modes to adjust the transparency.
+Second, you’ll need to add your photos as graphics so that you can place them on top of the shapes and use blend modes to adjust the transparency.
 We’ve got a tutorial about how to do this with text, but it works just the same with shapes.
 Finally, you can find that drop shadow effect under Effects in the Text palette.

 Get a PicMonkey membership and create dazzling designs and photos.